rufilboss/100DaysOfDevOps/Day 23 -How to encrypt EBS Volume using KMS/day23.md

     * AWS KMS decrypts the encrypted data key and then sends the decrypted (plaintext) data key to Amazon EC2.
     * Amazon EC2 uses the plaintext data key in hypervisor memory to encrypt disk I/O to the EBS volume.
 The plaintext data key persists in memory as long as the EBS volume is attached to the EC2 instance.

+#### NOTE:

+* All the snapshots created from this volume are all encrypted.
+* The plaintext data key persists in Hypervisor memory.